-Vice President – Gerry “Moxie” Knight
+Secretary – Gerry “Moxie” Knight

 My name is Gerry Knight and I go by the road name “Moxie” (Yes, I love the stuff).
-I am currently the Vice President for the Low XII Riders Chapter of the Widows Sons, prior to which I served as Secretary.
+I am currently the Secretary for the Low XII Riders Chapter of the Widows Sons, prior to which I served as President.
 I was born and raised in Maine and am a US Navy Veteran.
 I currently hold a chair in my lodge, Belfast #24, and am active in the York Rite bodies.
 I got into Freemasonry because of the generosity and charity shown to me directly by the Widows Sons.
 Since that day, I have never looked back!
 I currently live in Lincolnville with my wife, Lori, who also likes to ride and enjoys the friendships we have both discovered by being a part of the Low XII Riders family.”

 Treasurer – Ed ‘Dad King’